Poweeeeeer/self-introduction/README.md

 Hey, guys!
 I'm Vinson, a middle school student from China.
 This is my first repository, so I use it for my self-introdution.

 My hobbies
-*Playing Drums
+-Playing Drums
-Using Computers
+-Using Computers
-Reseach Cars
+-Reseach Cars
-etc...
+-etc...

 Please give me some advice when I'm using Github!